Embracing A Zero-Waste Lifestyle To Eliminate Trash

 Several years ago when we lived in the big city, I became keenly aware of the amount of trash my household generated.

 Sure, we put out maybe half the amount of trash as our suburban neighbors.
-But as I headed down the ally on my way to work one morning I noticed with sadness the mammoth trash cans lugged to the edge of the ally by every household.
+But as I headed down the ally on my way to work one morning I noticed with sadness the mammoth trash cans lugged to the ally by every single household on our block.

 Most houses even needed two trash cans.
 And even those were filled to capacity, spilling over to the cement below.